Infinity-James/MarvelWow/README.md

 Ideally I would split a lot of the functionality into smaller components.
 This is once again a time issue, but rest assured that it is not something I make a habit of doing.

+## Building for the Future

+I have built this app with expanasbility and maintenance in mind.
+It's not because I want to make this particular app better, but it is to show you in a very samll way the fact that when approaching a product I approach it always thinking about the future.

+## Problems

+1. RAM in not managed at all.
+After scrolling for not very long the device's RAM is full and the app chugs.
+This is the biggest issue and it's just got to the point where I know you need this project now, and I have not corrected it.
+I hope you can look past this big flaw and see the amount of thought and planning that went behind creating this app.
+2. After selecting an image for the first time you are asked to  log into Dropbox.
+After doing so the selected image will not be saved.
+All subsequent images will be saved though.
+3. The way that the images are fetched for the cells is not yet ideal.
+You can see a lot of the images on the cells changing because the naive way of determining if we have the right cell does not do the full job.